-IMPORTANT TO KNOW: Our regulations state clearly that we can make grants only to eligible applicants that submit complete applications, including attachments, on or before the deadline.
-Those are the concepts we must live by.
-So here are some tips to help ensure that you can too.
+Those are the concepts we must live by, so here are some tips to help ensure that you can, too:

-- Start early.
+Start early.
 You've already done that by participating in this webinar, but don't lose momentum.
+Keep going.

-Keep going! - Become familiar with Grants.gov's Workspace.
-This has been available as an option for a couple of years now, and it is now the only option.
+Become familiar with Grants dot gov Workspace.
+This has been available as an option for a few years now, and it is now the only option.

 It has many good features, including upfront validation, which allows you to correct errors prior to submission, and the opportunity to collaborate with others in creating your application.

-Consider starting with the Workspace Overview and check out the tutorials. - Do your background research.
-Make it easy for the reviewers to see that you are up to date and know what you're talking about. - Revisit the Inspire!
+Consider starting with the Workspace Overview and check out the tutorials.

+Do your background research.
+Make it easy for the reviewers to see that you are up to date and know what you're talking about.

+Revisit the Inspire!
 Notice of Funding Opportunity frequently and follow the Narrative outline it provides.

-Use headings, subheadings, or numbered sections in your Narrative to make it easy for reviewers to read. - Avoid generalities, acronyms, and jargon.
-The people who will review your application are experts, but they may not be totally familiar with your particular field's shorthand.
-Make it easy for them to understand what you mean. - · Check your spelling, grammar, and math.
-It counts with reviewers! - Ask a colleague to review everything with fresh eyes before you submit.
-Ask them to act like a reviewer who's seeing this for the first time. - Be sure your application is complete.
-Check it against the Table of Application Components in the Notice of Funding Opportunity...and then check it again.
+Use headings, subheadings, or numbered sections in your Narrative to make it easy for reviewers to read.

+Avoid generalities, acronyms, and jargon.
+People who will review your application are experts, but they may not be totally familiar with your particular field's shorthand.
+Make it easy for them to understand what you need.

+Check your spelling, grammar, and math.
+It counts with reviewers.

+Ask a colleague to review everything with fresh eyes before you submit.
+Ask them to act like a reviewer who's seeing this for the first time.

+Be sure your application is complete.
+Check it against the Table of Application Components in the Notice of Funding Opportunity, and then check it again.

-• Submit to Grants.gov early so you can correct any errors and avoid any trauma created by technology challenges.
+Submit to Grants dot gov early, so you can correct any errors and avoid any trauma created by technology challenges.